A Hodge-Tate decomposition with rigid analytic coefficients: Hodge--Tate spectral sequences

 \subsection{Degeneration}

 We now settle to prove the degeneration of the Hodge--Tate spectral sequences.
+We continue to denote by $(K,K^+)$ a fixed perfectoid field extension of $\Q_p$.

-\begin{thm} Let $\pi \colon X \rightarrow S$ be a proper smooth map of rigid space and let $\Gs$ be an admissible locally $p$-divisible group over $X$.
+\begin{thm} Let $\pi \colon X \rightarrow S$ be a proper smooth map of seminormal rigid space over $K$ and let $\Gs$ be an admissible locally $p$-divisible group over $X$.
 Assume either that $S=\Spa(K,K^+)$ or that $\ga$ comes from a vector bundle on $S$.
 Then the geometric Hodge--Tate spectral sequence with $\Gs$-coefficients degenerates at the $E_2$-page. \end{thm}

-Before we prove the theorem, we note that it immediately implies the following. \begin{cor} Let $X$ be a proper smooth rigid space over $K$ with $K$ algebraically closed, and let $\Gs$ be an admissible locally $p$-divisible group over $X$.
+Before we pass to the proof of the theorem, we note that it immediately implies the following. \begin{cor} Let $X$ be a proper smooth rigid spaces over $K$ with $K$ algebraically closed, and let $\Gs$ be an admissible locally $p$-divisible group over $X$.
 Then the Hodge--Tate spectral sequence with $\Gs$-coefficients

 degenerates at $E_2$. \end{cor} \begin{proof} This follows from Theorem \ref{thm: geometric Hodge--Tate spectral sequence for general G degenerates} in the case $S=\Spa(K,K^+)$ and the fact that the comparison maps (\ref{obvious maps between spectral sequences}) are isomorphisms, as $K$ is assumed to be algebraically closed. \end{proof}